Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 3080 12 GB should perform quite a bit faster than the GeForce RTX 3050 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce RTX 3080 12 GB should in theory be quite a bit superior to the GeForce RTX 3050 overall. (explain)

-Texel RateThe GeForce RTX 3080 12 GB should be much (approximately 184%) better at anisotropic filtering than the GeForce RTX 3050. (explain)
+Texel RateThe GeForce RTX 3080 12 GB should be much (about 184%) more effective at anisotropic filtering than the GeForce RTX 3050. (explain)

-Pixel RateThe GeForce RTX 3080 12 GB will be a lot (about 184%) more effective at anti-aliasing than the GeForce RTX 3050, and also able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce RTX 3080 12 GB should be much (approximately 184%) faster with regards to AA than the GeForce RTX 3050, and also should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison